Sorting in Networks: Adversity and Structure: Sorting in type

 We proceed with a generalization of the example above which holds for various structures of the subnetworks within types and for multiple types.
 As we proceed with our generalization we introduce two new concepts to convey the results.

-Let the subset of agents who a link in $\network$ be denoted $\agentset(\network)=\{\agenti\in\agentset:\exists \agentj \mbox{ s.t. } \agenti\agentj\in\network \}$.
-A \textit{component}, $\networkalt$ of network $\network$ is a subnetwork (i.e. $\networkalt\subseteq\network$) where for any agent $\agenti\in\agentset(\networkalt)$ it holds that: agent $\agenti$ is connected in $\networkalt$ to all other agents $\agentj\in\agentset(\networkalt)$, and; for all $\agentj\in\agentset$ if $\agenti\agentj\in\network$ then $\agenti\agentj\in\networkalt$.
-A perfectly sorted network is \textit{locally connected} if there is one component for each type; the set of networks which are perfect sorted and locally connected is denoted $\networkset^{\perfsortlocalconn}$.
+Let the subset of agents who a link in $\mu $ be denoted $N (\mu )=\{i \in N :\exists j \mbox{ s.t. } i j \in \mu \}$.
+A \textit{component}, $\tilde{\mu} $ of network $\mu $ is a subnetwork (i.e. $\tilde{\mu} \subseteq \mu $) where for any agent $i \in N (\tilde{\mu} )$ it holds that: agent $i $ is connected in $\tilde{\mu} $ to all other agents $j \in N (\tilde{\mu} )$, and; for all $j \in N $ if $i j \in \mu $ then $i j \in \tilde{\mu} $.
+A perfectly sorted network is \textit{locally connected} if there is one component for each type; the set of networks which are perfect sorted and locally connected is denoted $M ^{p-srt:conn }$.

-Our next result is to extend the above example to a very general class of sorted networks.
-The theorem below is for the case of hyperbolic decay but an alternative version under constant decay can be found in Appendix \ref{app:oversort_generalize} in Theorem \ref{claim:assort:ext:pairwise:excess}.
+Our next result is to extend the above example to a general class of sorted networks, denoted by the set $\hat{M} $.
+The set of network $\hat{M} $ is formed by networks where is only links to same-type agents, all agents use the full quota of available links and all agents of same type are connected.